-While building a professional career as a jewelry artist and designer, I was offered the opportunity to teach.
-I accepted the challenge and it has been a very rewarding experience.
-To me teaching is a privilege.
-It continues to be a reflective practice for me as I learn from my students while teaching them.
-To me teaching means being clear, tolerant, flexible yet firm, compassionate and critical, patient, enthusiastic, encouraging and unclouded by self serving intentions...
+While building a professional career as a jewelry artist and designer, Barbara Seidenath was offered the opportunity to teach, a job that she considers both a challenge and a privilege.
+She continues to learn from her students while teaching them and always attempts to be clear, tolerant, flexible yet firm, compassionate and critical, patient, enthusiastic, encouraging and unclouded by self serving intentions when teaching.